thienvuong98/perflist-jekyll/_posts/2024-04-04-new-playlist.md

   could be transpose 1/2 or 1 tone lower then use transpose to switch - that will keep the playing simpler and allow for better solos[^1].

-[^1]: We should encourage singer to use simpler base key (w/o transposition).
+[^1]: Encourage singer to use simpler base key (w/o transposition).
 Only top-notch professional singers need to be at the exact key.
 Most others could drop 1/2 tone without any impact.

 ### Music and Play Loops

-When available, the youtube video of a performance will be shown here.
+When available, the youtube video[^2a] of a performance will be shown here.
 Clicking on the headphone icon opens up a mini-player playing the song.
 In addition, some segments (intro, mid, ending) are also presented.
-Clicking on any of these will just play loops[^2] of that particular segments
+Clicking on any of these plays loops[^2] of that particular segments

 [^2]: This is used for practice to memorize the playing style.
+[^2a]: Many youtube videos, especially English songs, would block being embedded in the mini-player.
+A warning message would be shown in the video frame.
+You may click through to play full screen, but loop playing would not work in that case.

 ### Lyric Page